Topics in Spinal Cord Injury Rehabilitation

 Open Access Policy

-There are no submission fees for this journal, and all articles are open-access in the online archive 12 months after publication.
-However, authors of peer-reviewed articles who choose to have their articles posted with immediate open access upon publication may request this only after an article is accepted for publication.
+There are no submission fees for this journal, However, authors of peer-reviewed articles who choose to have their articles posted with immediate open access upon publication may request this only after an article is accepted for publication.
 There is a charge of $2,800 USD per article, which must be paid within 30 days of acceptance.
 To initiate immediate open access upon publication, contact email@example.com

 TSCIR follows the uniform submission requirements of the International Committee of Medical Journal Editors (ICMJE; www.icmje.org) and the reporting guidelines for health research (Enhancing the Quality and Transparency of Health Research [EQUATOR]; www.equator-network.org).
 Authors are advised to review these guidelines and adhere to them when preparing their submissions.

 TSCIR uses the Editorial Manager online manuscript submission system.
 To access Editorial Manager click here.
 A brief registration is required.
 During submission, authors will be required to confirm their adherence to all ethics and reporting requirements.
 Forms and further information are available in the Editorial Manager system.
 If you have any difficulty with uploading your manuscript or have any questions about the process, contact firstname.lastname@example.org.

 TSCIR follows a double-blind peer-review process.
 Submissions that are not blinded or are incomplete will be returned to the corresponding author with a request to resubmit.

 Title Page including (a) title of article; (b) author names and affiliations; (c) corresponding author indicated, with current contact information; (d) word count and number of tables and figures; (e) conflicts of interest and financial support/disclosures; (f) adherence to ethics and reporting requirements; and (g) as applicable, device status and clinical trials registration number.